aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/quickstart/_index.md

 Aspose Cloud relies on a clear and comfortable pricing model that lets you fully evaluate and test the product before committing to a purchase.

-First, you need to create a free account to have access to Cloud infrastructure:
+First, you need to create a free account to have access to the cloud infrastructure:

 - Please go to [Aspose Dashboard](https://dashboard.aspose.cloud/#/) login page
 - For a faster login, click the **Sign In with GitHub** or **Sign In with Google** button